John H Stroger Jr Hospital of Cook County

-The John H. Stroger Jr. Hospital of Cook County (shortened Stroger Hospital, formerly Cook County Hospital) is a public hospital in Chicago, Illinois, United States.
+The John H Stroger Jr Hospital of Cook County (shortened Stroger Hospital), formerly known as the Cook County Hospital, is a county-run public hospital in Chicago, Illinois, United States.

 It is part of Cook County Health, along with Provident Hospital of Cook County and several related centers, which provides public primary, specialty, and tertiary healthcare services to residents of Cook County, Illinois.
-Cook County Health also includes CountyCare, a Medicaid managed care plan.
+Cook County Health also includes CountyCare, a Medicaid managed-care plan.

 Cook County Hospital was founded 1832, and became an innovative teaching hospital.
 In 2001–2002, it moved into new quarters adjacent to its historic Beaux-Arts complex in the Illinois Medical District and was renamed for hospital board president John H. Stroger Jr.

 Facility and location

-Stroger employs 300 attending physicians and over 400 fellows and residents.
+Stroger employs three hundred attending physicians and over four hundred fellows and medical residents.
 It has 1.2 e6sqft of floor space, and 464 beds.
-It is located at 1901 W. Harrison Street, and is a part of the 305 acre (1.2 km^{2}) Illinois Medical District on Chicago's West Side, which is one of the largest concentrations of medical facilities in the world.
+It is located at 1901 West Harrison Street, and is a part of the 305-acre (1.2 km^{2}) Illinois Medical District on Chicago's West Side, which is one of the largest concentrations of medical facilities in the world.